 The Széchenyi Lánchíd, or Chain Bridge, is the most famous bridge in the city and the first permanent bridge to connect both sides of Budapest – since 1849.

-With 380 meters in length, not only was the bridge considered an engineering feat at its time, but it was also seen as a beautiful structure with its stone lions, pillars, and wrought-iron lamps.
+At 380 meters long, not only was the bridge considered an engineering feat at the time, but it was also a beautiful structure with stone lions, pillars, and wrought-iron lamps.

 3. Hike Up to the Citadella